SimonRenggli1/NFTGenerator/README.md

 ## Reflection
 - I have learned how to create python scripts
 - I have also learned how python can communicate with other software and websites.
-- The use of 3.party software to generate
+- The use of 3.party software to generate awesome art

 ## Issues & bug reports
 Just fill an issue and describe it.
 We'll check it ASAP!